 Three of Ms. Toa’s six children are affected by Agent Orange.
 Her oldest son, Nguyen Thanh Nam (40) has cerebral palsy.
 He is confined to his bed and depends on his mother for everything.
 He was diagnosed by doctors only when he was 7.
 He receives 1.3 million Dong (US$55) a month as AO compensation.

 Her second son, Nguyen Ngoc Thang (38), is married and lives with his own family, who care for him.
 He is also a victim of Agent Orange and suffers from peritonitis and cholecystitis.
 His mother tells me he has had five surgeries so far.
-He received 800,000 Dong (US$ 34) per month in compensation.
+He received 800,000 Dong (US$ 34) a month in compensation.

 The Third son, Nguyen Thanh Long (33), who sits with us at the table, is very quiet and doesn’t say anything.
 He is married, with three children, and they all live in the house with Ms. Toa.
 His wife is working in China, but Mrs. Toa tells me she doesn’t send any money to them.
-The three children are unaffected by Agent Orange.
-Long started having epilepsy in October of 2016.
+Long’s three children are unaffected by Agent Orange.
+He started having epilepsy in October of 2016.
 Mrs. Toa sold the cow she had to pay for his care.
 They are working on the paperwork to list him as an AO victim.
 At the moment he gets no compensation.
 When he had his first episode, they took him to the hospital in Hue for treatment, where he stayed for six months.
 Now he goes to the local hospital once a month for treatment.
 While the medication is covered by insurance, the cost of traveling is not.

 Mrs. Toa tells me that when she had a cow, she used it for farming in the rice field.
 Now neighbors and relatives sometimes help and bring them food.

-After talking, we go inside to see Nam, who is paralyzed in bed.
-He is 40 years old and indeed looks older than the other AO victims I have met.
+After talking, we go inside to see Nam, who is paralyzed and in bed.
+He is 40 years old and looks older than the other AO victims I have met.
 He doesn’t seem bothered to see us there and does something that resembles a smile when I take out my phone out for pictures.

 Mrs. Toa thanks me and gives me a tight hug.
 She then holds my hand as she walks us back to the car.

-Update by Peace Fellow Marcela De Campos, July 2018
+Update by Marcela De Campos, July 2018

-Ms. Vo Thi Toa (left) is a 71-year-old powerhouse.
+Ms. Toa is a 71-year-old powerhouse.
 We sit in her two-bedroom home donated by the Vietnamese Association for Victims of Agent Orange in the Bang Village of the Bo Trach District, Quang Binh.
 She is the head of her household and her family’s primary caregiver.
 Speaking softly yet firmly, she looks to her late husband’s, Mr. Nguyen, portrait every few minutes throughout our conversation.
 There is a discernible pain in her voice and we learn that Mr. Nguyen passed away in 2005 of stomach cancer.

 He joined the army before 1975 and was exposed to Agent Orange.
-The couple had six children, three of which are affected by Agent Orange: Nguyen Thanh Nam (40 years old), Nguyen Ngoc Thang (38 years old), and Nguyen Thanh Long (34 years old).
+The couple had six children, three of whom are affected by Agent Orange: Nguyen Thanh Nam (40 years old), Nguyen Ngoc Thang (38 years old), and Nguyen Thanh Long (34 years old).
 Their other three children are now married and have moved away to live with their families.
 They were not affected by Mr. Nguyen’s Agent Orange exposure.